mmazz/archInstall/README.md

 - For the moment check that there is no mount in the dev to use. $umount /dev/sda#
 - $./archInstall/install.sh

 This will install a fresh arch.
-Then copy setup.sh from /etc/myarch and give privilages and run it.
-Reboot and done!
+Then:

+- $chmod +x setup.sh
+- $./setup.sh
+- $reboot

+Done

 ## Posible Problems